Horizontal Herkimer Logo - Green "H" with "Herkimer Central School" to the right

 Proposition: establishment of a new capital reserve fund

-During the upcoming school budget vote, residents will be asked to authorize the creation of a new capital reserve fund.
-This proposed fund would allow the district to set aside up to $5 million over a 10-year period.
+During the school budget vote, residents also voted to authorize the creation of a new capital reserve fund.
+This fund will allow the district to set aside up to $5 million over a 10-year period.

 Capital reserve funds, once they are approved by voters, are essential for the ongoing maintenance of the district’s buildings and grounds.